juliaolivieri/COMP_162/lecture16/classwork16.md

   `test_df %>% group_by(color) %>% summarize(count = n()) %>% arrange(desc(count))`| `test_df.value_counts("color")` | Find the count of each value for categorical variable `"color"` in data frame `test_df` in descending order

-1. Load the csv using the command `rock = pd.read_csv("mining.csv",index_col = 0)`.
-2. Use `iloc` to index only into the gems.
-3. Use `loc` to index only into the gems.

-R Markdown file to translate: https://juliaolivieri.github.io/
+R Markdown file to translate: